McNeall/PySuSo/README.md

 ## Installation

 PySuSo is available on PyPi as `pysuso`.
-To install with `pipe` run:
+To install with `pip` run:

 ```
 pip install pysuso